 Early in the year in largely white Seattle, two gunmen (never reliably identified) shot and killed Edwin Pratt, a respected civil-rights leader, outside his snow-surrounded home.
 He had led campaigns to redress racial discrimination in housing, schooling, employment, and policing.

 The history website, Radical Seattle Remembers, relates that in 1968 and 1969, black youths responded angrily to police harassment and poor provision of social services.
-Riots broke out in an area of the city named the Central Area.
+Riots broke out in an area of the city named the Central Area (now commonly called the Central District).
 It was into that area, not far east of downtown Seattle, that “restrictive covenants” had corralled African-American home owners and renters.
-The covenants were deed restrictions that forbade sales and rentals to members of various “non-white” racial and ethnic groups, such as Filipinos, Japanese, and Chinese, but African Americans most, as they had come to comprise the largest minority group due to their postwar population boom.
+The covenants were deed restrictions that forbade sales and rentals to members of various “non-white” racial and ethnic groups, such as Filipinos, Japanese, and Chinese, but African Americans most of all, as they had come to comprise the largest minority group due to their postwar population boom.

 Increasing heat on the streets was mounting opposition to American military action in Vietnam.
 In 1968 it had flared at the Democratic Party’s national convention, held that year in Chicago.
 Violent suppression of protests there and then prosecutions of protest leaders provoked sympathy protests in Seattle and many other cities.